csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

             ```

     - Note that all escape sequences begin with a backslash character (`\`), called the "escape character"
-    - General format is `\[key letter]` -- the letter after the backslash is like a "keyword" indicating which special character to display
+    - General format is `\[key letter]` -- the letter after the backslash is like a "keyword" indicating which special character to display.
+You can refer to the [full list on microsoft documentation](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/#string-escape-sequences).
     - If you want to put an actual backslash in your string, you need the escape sequence `\\`, which prints a single backslash
         - This will result in a compile error because `\U` is not a valid escape sequence: